 Tweed fabric

 Very heavy fabrics in the 14 to 18 oz range are your go-to materials for durability and warmth.
-Think of rugged denim that withstands wear and tear or wool coatings that keep out the chill on a blustery day.
+Think of rugged denim that withstands wear and tear or wool coatings that keep out the chill on a windy day.

 If your plans include fashioning hard-wearing trousers or robust bags, these materials offer the resilience needed for everyday use.
 Their thickness demands patience during sewing but rewards you with long-lasting results.